dotnet/AspNetCore.Docs/aspnetcore/tutorials/first-web-api.md

 [!code-csharp[](first-web-api/samples/3.0/TodoApiDTO/Models/TodoItem.cs?name=snippet&highlight=6)]

-The secret field needs to be hidden from this app, an administrative app could expose it.
+The secret field needs to be hidden from this app, but an administrative app could choose to expose it.

 Verify you can post and get the secret field.

-Create an DTO model:
+Create a DTO model:

 [!code-csharp[](first-web-api/samples/3.0/TodoApiDTO/Models/TodoItemDTO.cs?name=snippet)]